 In contrast, natural stone requires only quarrying, fabricating, finishing, and transporting.
 No additional materials or chemicals are required to create natural stone.
 The Earth naturally forms the material over time.
 This means natural stone really is a natural material and has many other attributes, including its durability, recyclability, and wide range of aesthetics.
 Natural stone can be used in many different indoor and outdoor applications as well and contains no Volatile Organic Compounds (VOCs), meaning it does not emit any harmful gases, making it a healthy material.

-From an overall sustainability perspective, natural stone has a much lower environmental footprint than porcelain due to the minimal resources used to quarry, fabricate, finish, and transport it.
-In fact, it has been demonstrated that porcelain has the highest global warming potential (GWP) among several other building materials.
-All of the steps in the manufacturing process of porcelain require the use of a lot of water and energy which contribute to a large GWP.
+From an overall sustainability perspective, natural stone has a lower environmental footprint than porcelain due to the minimal resources used to quarry, fabricate, finish, and transport it.
+All of the steps in the manufacturing process of porcelain require the use of a lot of water and energy which contribute to the total GWP.
 The larger the GWP, the more that a given gas warms the Earth compared to CO2 over that same timeframe.

 The natural stone industry has created a certification system that determines if a quarry or fabricator meets defined sustainability standards in key areas of importance.
 This makes it easier to find and use natural stones that meet the standard, simplifying the process of choosing the right material that not only looks and performs well, but also has the least amount of impact on the environment.
 The standard is also accepted within the LBC, further ensuring its use in sustainable building projects.
 Even if a natural stone is not yet certified to the standard, the information can be used to vet stone suppliers and ask important questions to help choose the optimal natural stone for your project.
 More information is available via the Natural Stone Institute or NSF International.